Greenhouse

-A greenhouse is a structure that is designed to regulate the temperature and humidity of the environment inside.
-There are different types of greenhouses, but they all have large areas covered with transparent materials that let sunlight pass and block it as heat.
-The most common materials used in modern greenhouses for walls and roofs are rigid plastic made of polycarbonate, plastic film made of polyethylene, or glass panes.
-When the inside of a greenhouse is exposed to sunlight, the temperature increases, providing a sheltered environment for plants to grow even in cold weather.
+In horticulture, a greenhouse is a structure designed to regulate the temperature and humidity of the environment inside it with a view to growing plants.

+There are different types of greenhouses, but they all have large areas covered with transparent materials that let sunlight enter and that inhibit the loss of the sun's heat.
+The most common materials used in modern greenhouses for walls and roofs are rigid plastics made of polycarbonate, plastic film made of polyethylene, or glass panes.
+When sunlight shines into a greenhouse the temperature inside increases, providing a sheltered environment for plants to grow — even in cold weather.

-The terms greenhouse, glasshouse, and hothouse are often used interchangeably to refer to buildings used for cultivating plants.
-The specific term used depends on the material and heating system used in the building.
+The terms greenhouse, glasshouse, and hothouse often refer interchangeably to buildings used for cultivating plants.
+The specific term used depends on the material and on the heating-system used in the building.
 Nowadays, greenhouses are more commonly constructed with a variety of materials, such as wood and polyethylene plastic.
-A glasshouse, on the other hand, is a traditional type of greenhouse made only of glass panes that allow light to enter.
-The term hothouse indicates that the greenhouse is artificially heated.
-However, both heated and unheated structures can generally be classified as greenhouses.
+A glasshouse, on the other hand, is a traditional type of greenhouse which uses glass panes that allow light to enter.
+The term hothouse indicates the use of artificial heating.
+However, both heated and unheated structures can generally class as greenhouses.